bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/prepare-the-workspace.md

 >This demo uses the free version of Bytebase.
 It doesn't support role management (RBAC), and all users assume the `Owner` role.

->With team or enterprise plan, you can manage users' roles in the workspace and in a project.
+>With team or enterprise plan, you can manage users' roles in the workspace and project level.

 ## Set Up Environments